sohang3112/iforth/README.md

 **Note:** Check the [changelog](CHANGELOG.md) to see the latest changes in development as well as in releases.

 ## Installation
+- Check `python --version` to ensure you're running Python 3 only (Python 2 is NOT supported).
 - Install [Gforth](https://www.gnu.org/software/gforth/).
 Make sure it is accessible via the commandline/terminal (`gforth --version`).
 - Run `pip install forth_kernel`